0abc/0abc-a22/readme.md

   * palisades and outposts are available in village phase,
    * outposts can be upgraded individually to sentry towers in town phase,
   * turf walls and sentry towers are available in town phase,
-   * sentry towers can be upgraded individually to defense towers in city phase,
+   * sentry towers can be upgraded individually to stone defence towers in city phase,
   * stone walls and stone towers are available in city phase;
 * Phase advances no longer increase citizen soldier health nor metal gather rate
 * A third level of infantry and cavalry armoury researches is available;